drmohammadatieh/DoctorSurgery/README.md

   To quit the application completely, you just need to return to the main menu then type 0 followed by enter key.
   <img src="images/main_screen.png" width="1000">

-## Testing

-  Python Unit testing was used to test the most important functions like registering patients, saving data to and importing data from csv files, and finding next available appointment.

 ## Built Using